 We use the action editor to create the beam animation.

-It also gives us a way to specify the right images to use
+That means that we get the best possible draw performance when used in a game.
+We have a lot of these images.
+It also gives us a way to specify the right images to use for different devices.

 This helps us to optimize the size further.